Channel Estimation for Flexible Intelligent Metasurfaces: From Model-Based Approaches to Neural Operators: System Model and Problem Formulation

 \subsection{Channel Model}

-The channel between the $N$-element FIM at the BS and each of the $K$ users is distinct and depends on the deformation shape $\boldsymbol{\zeta}$ of FIM.
-We adopt a clustered multipath channel model, where for each user $k \in \{1, \dots, K\}$, the channel is formed by $L_k$ scattering clusters, and the $l$-th cluster contributes $G_{k,l}$ individual propagation paths.
-Following the mmWave channel modeling in 3GPP \cite{3GPP}, the channel $\mathbf{h}_k(\boldsymbol{\zeta}) \in \mathbb{C}^{N\times 1}$ between BS and user $k$ is given by
+The channel between the $N$-element FIM at the BS and each of the $K$ UEs is distinct and depends on the deformation shape $\boldsymbol{\zeta}$ of FIM.
+We adopt a clustered multipath channel model, where for each UE $k \in \{1, \dots, K\}$, the channel is formed by $L_k$ scattering clusters, and the $l$-th cluster contributes $G_{k,l}$ individual propagation paths.
+Following the mmWave channel modeling in 3GPP \cite{3GPP}, the channel $\mathbf{h}_k(\boldsymbol{\zeta}) \in \mathbb{C}^{N\times 1}$ between BS and UE $k$ is given by